Biobased Motor Oil Demonstration

 - Increased vehicle fuel efficiency – cost savings

-The USAF 441st Vehicle Support Chain Operations Squadron (VSCOS) is providing access to AF vehicles in various climate regions.
-Demonstrations of biobased motor oils in non-tactical vehicles are underway at the following DoD installations and Federal facilities:
+The USAF 441st Vehicle Support Chain Operations Squadron (VSCOS) provided access to USAF vehicles.
+The biobased motor oils were validated / evaluated in a total 185 non-tactical gasoline powered vehicles at the following DoD installations and Federal Agency facilities:

 - Fairchild Air Force Base (AFB)